-In July, 113 volunteers on Maranatha’s Family Project served at Getare Primary Seventh-day Adventist School near Kisii, Kenya.
+In July, 113 volunteers on Maranatha’s Family Project served at Getare Seventh-day Adventist Academy near Kisii, Kenya.
 Participants of all ages, from 2 to 93 years old, helped to build a large classroom on campus, as well as six churches in the surrounding communities.
 Medical clinics and Vacation Bible School programs rounded out the project.

 The mission trip was designed specifically for families, so in addition to the construction and outreach activities, the Kenya Family Project included a day camp for kids.
 The young volunteers learned how to lay block and assisted in building the walls of the classroom.
 They also interacted with students at the Getare school and had numerous opportunities to immerse themselves in aspects of Kenyan culture.
 Some of the children’s experiences included bargaining at the produce market, learning to cook local food, walking a mile and a half to fetch water from a well, and carving soapstone, a local specialty.